t-silvers/casskit/README.rst

      - Python
      - Yes
      - SeqData object used to containerize and store data for EUGENe workflows
+   * - `Hail`_
+     - Python
+     - Yes
+     - Cloud-native genomic dataframes and batch computing
+   * - `hail.matrixtable.MatrixTable`_
+     - Python
+     - Yes
+     - A MatrixTable is a distributed two-dimensional extension of a Table
+   * - `HTSeq 2.0`_
+     - Python
+     - Yes
+     - HTSeq is a Python package for analysis of high-throughput sequencing data
    * - `Janggu`_
      - Python
      - Yes